HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Methodology

 \subsection{Conditional Expert Module}

-Open-vocabulary object detection, also referred to as zero-shot object detection, focuses on recognizing object categories that are absent from the training label set.
-A common approach \cite{bansal2018zero} replaces the final classification layer with language-based embeddings, such as GloVe \cite{pennington2014glove}, corresponding to the target class names.
-Recent methods, including ViLD \cite{gu2021open}, Detic \cite{zhou2022detecting}, DetPro \cite{du2022learning}, AlignDet \cite{zareapoor2024learning}, and CastDet \cite{li2024toward}, adopt CLIP \cite{radford2021learning} embeddings to improve visual–language alignment.
-ViLD transfers knowledge by distilling region-level features from CLIP image representations, whereas CastDet incorporates a CLIP-guided teacher–student self-learning method.
+Open-vocabulary object detection aims to recognize object categories that are absent from the training set.
+Early approaches \cite{bansal2018zero} replaced the final classification layer with language embeddings, such as GloVe \cite{pennington2014glove}.
+More recent methods, including ViLD \cite{gu2021open}, Detic \cite{zhou2022detecting}, DetPro \cite{du2022learning}, AlignDet \cite{zareapoor2024learning}, and CastDet \cite{li2026exploiting}, use CLIP \cite{radford2021learning} to improve visual-language alignment.
+For example, ViLD distils region-level knowledge from CLIP image representations, while CastDet uses a CLIP-guided teacher-student framework.

-Therefore, building on the domain-aware and region-specific specialization achieved by global and local routing, we introduce a Conditional Expert Module (CEM) to enable detection of novel object categories.
-The CEM establishes a one-to-one correspondence between region-level visual embeddings and textual prompts.
-These prompts are drawn from known class labels or from more descriptive, compositional phrases that reflect contextual relationships in aerial scenes.
+Building on the domain-aware and region-specific representations learned through domain and scene routing, we introduce a Conditional Expert Module (CEM) for open-category detection.
+The CEM establishes a one-to-one correspondence between region-level visual embeddings and textual prompts derived from class names or descriptive phrases that capture contextual relationships in aerial scenes (see Fig. \ref{arch2}).

-Let $\{\mathbf{v}_{j,r}^{i}\}_{r=1}^{R_j^i}$ be the set of RU-level visual embeddings for image $I_j^i$, and $\{\mathbf{t}_m\}_{m=1}^M$ be textual prompt embeddings generated by a frozen CLIP encoder \citep{radford2021learning}.
+Let $\{\mathbf{v}_{j,r}^{i}\}_{r=1}^{R_j^i}$ be the set of RU-level visual embeddings for image $I_j^i$, and $\{\mathbf{t}_m\}_{m=1}^M$ be textual prompt embeddings generated by a frozen CLIP encoder \cite{radford2021learning}.
 These are projected into a shared latent space using learnable projection functions

 where $\mathcal{P}_v(.)$ and $\mathcal{P}_t(.)$ are the projection function for the visual and textual domains, respectively.
 Between region $r$ and prompt $m$, we define the pairwise alignment score using similarity matrix $\mathbf{S}$ as